gergelysanta/Monitored/README.md

-Monitored is a macOS framework for detecting when you're being monitored.
-It detect state changes on camera and microphone devices.
+Monitored is a macOS framework for detecting when are any of your cameras or microphones active.
+It detect state changes on these devices.

 ## Usage

-Monitored provides a singleton object for monitoring events from camera and from microphones.
+Monitored provides a watcher object for monitoring events from camera and from microphones.
 Just set it up to delegate events to your object and start the watcher:

 ```swift
 let watcher = MonitoredWatcher()